 Romania as a growth market

-Romania's e-commerce market grew by over 20% year-on-year in recent years, driven by rising household incomes, improved internet infrastructure, and rapid smartphone adoption.
+Romania's e-commerce market has grown by over 20% year-on-year in recent years and is now worth around €7 billion annually — the largest online retail sector in south-eastern Europe.
 English proficiency is high among Romanian consumers under 40, and many are familiar with buying from UK sellers — particularly for fashion, tech accessories, and niche hobby products.
-The hidden cost picture is more manageable in Romania than in higher-VAT EU markets, making it a reasonable starting point for UK sellers new to EU export.
+The hidden cost picture is heavier than it was before the August 2025 VAT rise, but still lighter than in the 25–27% VAT markets, so Romania remains a reasonable starting point for UK sellers new to EU export.